 Bill Peugh from Wilson spent over an hour understanding the room and my corner setup before a speaker was moved.
 At this point, the process starts.
-The room was mapped, and the Wilson Audio Set-Up Procedure (aka WASP) was completed.
+The space was mapped, and the Wilson Audio Set-Up Procedure (aka WASP) was completed.
 This takes time, but all efforts here will be rewarded.
-I can’t stress enough, have a dealer perform the setup.
+I can’t stress enough that have a dealer perform the setup.
 It is included in the price!

-In the final hours, we were moving the speakers’ fractions of an inch to get the placement perfect.
+In the final hours, we moved the speakers’ fractions of an inch to get the placement perfect.
 Once the procedure was complete, the speakers were 79 inches apart and 129 inches from my listening position.
-In general, the speakers moved further apart and more into the room compared to the prior Alexia Series-2 installation.
+The speakers moved further apart and more into the room compared to the prior Alexia Series-2 installation.

-Huge thank you to Gary Bruestle of Definitive Audio and Bill Peugh and Tyler Hall of Wilson for the hours they spent getting the placement exact.
-And a special thank you to John Smith for helping me re-pack my Alexia Series-2 back in their crates and get the Alexx V into our home.
+Huge thank you to Gary Bruestle of Definitive Audio, Bill Peugh, and Tyler Hall of Wilson for the hours they spent getting the placement.
+And a special thank you to John Smith for helping me re-pack my Alexia Series-2 back in its crates and get the Alexx V into our home.

 Alexx V – Fine Tuning Tips

 Cable management can impact performance.
 Here is what I found sounds best.
 First, keep everything tidy.
-There is a black brace that allows you to keep all three sets of wires separated from the upper modules.
+A black brace allows you to keep all three sets of wires separated from the upper modules.

 The most important thing is this: do not use the airtight gasket to stuff cable slack into any of the modules.
-Instead, pull all the slack out, push one inch back, and then re-tighten the airtight gasket on the back of each upper module.
+Instead, pull all the slack out, push one inch back, and re-tighten the airtight gasket on the back of each upper module.
 The modules sound much better without cable slack stuffed in them.
-The difference on the 7″ midrange when this is done properly is not subtle.
+When this is done correctly, the difference on the 7″ midrange is not subtle.

 Here is the last cable tip (…maybe I am going crazy).
-When you pull all the slack out, the connection cable from the tweeter module will be long.
-Since it is long, encourage it to touch the cross brace that is filled with V-Material.
-To my ears, things sounded a little better when the tweeter cable is touching the V-Material brace.
-The change was small, but I believe, the background got even quieter.
+When you pull all the slack out, the connection cable from the tweeter module will be extended.
+Since it is long, encourage it to touch the cross brace filled with V-Material.
+To my ears, things sounded a little better when the tweeter cable was touching the V-Material brace.
+The change was small, but the background got even quieter.

-The Wilson Audio Alexx V, at 500 pounds per side, may settle into your floor and may require a final re-level after a few hours.
-It was obvious on mine after a few hours as they settled into the floor and leveling was done a second time after all other positioning was complete.
+The Wilson Audio Alexx V, at 500 pounds per side, may settle into your floor and require a final re-level after a few hours.
+It is evident on mine after a few hours as they settled into the floor, and leveling was done a second time after all other positioning was complete.

 Wilson Audio Alexx V Listening

-After living and, more accurately, loving my Alexia’s for over 10 years, I knew I was in for a treat with the Alexx V swap.
-But realistically how much better could it get?
-Prior to pressing play on critical listening post setup, I was expecting a bigger soundstage, more low-frequency texture, more of the recording venue to come through similar to what we saw when I had two Wilson WATCH Dog subwoofers, and the usual improvements in tonality.
+After living and, more accurately, loving my Alexia’s for over ten years, I knew I was in for a treat with the Alexx V swap.
+But realistically, how much better could it get?
+Before pressing play on critical listening post set up, I was expecting a bigger soundstage, more low-frequency texture, more of the recording venue to come through, similar to what we saw when I had two Wilson WATCH Dog subwoofers, and the usual improvements in tonality.

 On the first play, yes, so much of that happened.
-The low-frequency texture and bloom especially around the human voice brought me to tears.
-But what I didn’t expect, was the overwhelming level of resolution was uncovered.
-I’m super blessed to have had a system that was already extremely resolving, but the new resolution I was hearing took me by surprise in a very good way.
+The low-frequency texture and bloom, especially around the human voice, brought me to tears.
+But I didn’t expect the overwhelming level of resolution to be uncovered.
+I’m super blessed to have had a system that was already highly resolving, but the new resolution I was hearing surprised me in a very good way.